 sauces (nuts may be used to thicken dishes)

-Talk to your doctor about how to stay safe in the school cafeteria.
-Also ask about how you should handle other peanut encounters, like at restaurants or stadiums where lots of people are opening peanut shells.
-Very few people who have nut allergies will have a reaction if they are exposed only to small particles in the air, since the food has to be eaten to cause a reaction.
-But talk it over with your doctor.
+Talk to your allergist about how to stay safe in the school cafeteria.
+Also ask about how you should handle other peanut encounters, like at restaurants or stadiums where people are opening peanut shells.
+People with nut allergies usually won't have a reaction if they breathe in small particles.
+That's because the food usually has to be eaten to cause a reaction.

-If you have a serious nut or peanut allergy, you and a parent should create a plan for how to handle a reaction, just in case one occurs.
-That way your teachers, the school nurse, your basketball coach, your friends — everyone will know what a serious reaction (anaphylaxis) looks like and how to respond.
+If you have a nut or peanut allergy, you and a parent should create a plan for how to handle a reaction, just in case.
+That way your teachers, the school nurse, your basketball coach, your friends — everyone will know what a reaction looks like and how to respond.

 To immediately treat anaphylaxis, doctors recommend that people with a nut or peanut allergy keep a shot of epinephrine (say: eh-puh-NEH-frin) with them.
 This kind of epinephrine injection comes in an easy-to-carry container.
 You and your parent can work out whether you carry this or someone at school keeps it on hand for you.
 You'll also need to identify a person who will give you the shot.

-You might want to have antihistamine medicine on hand too, though if anaphylaxis is happening, this medicine is not a substitute for epinephrine.
-After getting an epinephrine shot, you would need to go to the hospital or a medical facility, where they would keep an eye on you for at least 4 hours and make sure the reaction is under control and does not happen again.
+You might want to have antihistamine medicine on hand too for mild reactions.
+If anaphylaxis is happening, this medicine is never a substitute for epinephrine.
+After getting an epinephrine shot, you need to go to the hospital or other medical facility, where they will keep an eye on you for at least 4 hours and make sure the reaction is under control and does not come back.